contre95/blog/content/posts/mac_setup.md

 ![ShortcutsSettings](/images/posts/mac_setup0.jpg)

-Shortcuts can be override for All Applications or for custom applications.
+Shortcuts can be override for *All Applications* or for custom applications.

-The "Menu Title" refers to Mac's menu name display at the top bar for each windows.
+The "Menu Title" refers to Mac's menu name displayed at the top bar for each windows.

-Here, "Paste" would be the name of our Menu Title and the `^V` means that I have remapped this to `Ctrl + V`.
+For instance, "Paste" would be the name of our Menu Title and the `^V` means that I have remapped this to `Ctrl + V`.

 | | |
 | ------------- | -------------- |